Skip links

 Placing a truck in your oven affects the flow of the high and low velocity airstreams that create the breakpoint.
 Any obstruction in the oven cabinet will cause the air flow to change — meaning the design and placement of the trucks you use in your oven is critically important.

-Airflow with an Oven Truck:
+Airflow with Truck

 Damper Positioning